Geometric Floquet Condition for Quantum Adiabaticity: Abstract

 \section{Abstract}

-Quantum adiabaticity is defined as the evolution of a quantum system close to an instantaneous eigenstate of a time-dependent Hamiltonian without transition.
-Using Floquet formalism, we prove a rigorous sufficient condition for quantum adiabaticity in periodically driven systems, valid for arbitrarily long period.
-Unlike traditional conditions, the Floquet condition is tight, does not require additional constraints, and predicts that adiabaticity may exist at high frequencies.
-Three examples are given to illustrate and contrast the Floquet condition against traditional conditions.
+Quantum adiabaticity is the evolution of a quantum system that remains close to an instantaneous eigenstate of a time-dependent Hamiltonian.
+Using Floquet formalism, we derive a rigorous sufficient condition for adiabaticity in closed, finite-dimensional periodically driven systems that is valid for arbitrarily many driving periods.
+The condition is stroboscopic and geometric, depending only on single-cycle information: the Fubini--Study length of the instantaneous eigenray and a quasienergy-separation measure extracted from the Floquet operator.
+We also formulate a state-targeted refinement that reduces conservativeness when only one adiabatic branch is relevant.
+Rather than synthesizing control pulses, the result provides a certification criterion for a given periodic protocol.
+We illustrate the criterion and contrast it with conventional instantaneous-gap conditions in three representative examples.